 Have you ever actually felt the exact moment that you lost all respect for a professional associate?
 In this episode, Eliot and Jodi discuss how straddling two messages in an attempt to be liked often ends in no one being served.
-For those moments when you are dedicated to something higher than “what the clients say they want”.
+For those moments when you are dedicated to something higher than “what the clients says they want”, this episode is for you.

 Why is that important for business?